 After a decade of disruptive technology development and growing focus on climate change and environmental sustainability, what’s next for port ecosystems?
-We believe in a more holistic public-private approach to deliver what he calls S2PC – Smart & Sustainable Port Cities of the future
+We believe in a more holistic public-private approach to deliver S2PC – Smart & Sustainable Port Cities of the future

 Smart Port Cities

 Ports and cities are historically strongly linked to deliver prosperity, power and progress.
 But relationships between the two have, in many cases, become strained over time as increasing urban populations and growing maritime trade have created rising environmental and societal challenges.
 Public policies around port cities, for example, are still at their inception in most ports.

 The Fourth Industrial Revolution which we are currently experiencing is presenting many interesting and as yet unaddressed challenges.
 These new technologies are already starting to change the face of port cities and their deployment will escalate dramatically in the years to come.